15 Popular Scotch Brands, Ranked

 5. Aberlour

-Aberlour is another Speyside brand of scotch and offers a diverse catalog of single malt whiskies matured in different types of wood and for varied lengths.
+Aberlour is another Speyside brand of Scotch and offers a diverse catalog of single malt whiskies matured in different types of wood and for varied lengths.
 The brand's flagship bottle is its 12-Year Double Cask.
-This whisky is matured in both traditional oak casks and sherry-seasoned casks, which results in a classically soft and fruity Speyside scotch with hints of dry spice for extra layers of depth.
+This whisky is matured in both traditional oak casks and sherry-seasoned casks, which results in a classically soft and fruity Speyside Scotch with hints of dry spice for extra layers of depth.

-Aberlour also offers the same double cask maturation in 16 and 18-Year expressions, each with even more character and complexity the older they are.
-Maybe the most popular bottle in the Aberlour lineup, however, is its A'Bunadh, which is the Gaelic word for "original."
+Aberlour also offers the same double cask maturation in 16 and 18-Year expressions, each with more character and complexity the older they are.
+The most popular bottle in the Aberlour lineup, however, may be its A'Bunadh, which is the Gaelic word for "original."
+This is the brand's cask strength expression, which is bottled at just over 60% ABV.
+This whisky packs quite the punch, but its expert maturation keeps it balanced, rich in flavor, and still silky smooth.

-You can't go wrong with any of the Aberlour products, and its flagship bottle is available for a very fair price considering its double-cask, 12-year-long aging process.
+The A'Bundah was inspired by the original whiskies made by the brand's founder, James Fleming, who apparently thought of dilution as a deficiency.
+Of course, you can't go wrong with any of the Aberlour products, so it kicks off our top five.
+Its flagship bottle is available for a very fair price, as well, considering its double-cask, 12-year-long aging process.

 4. Ledaig

-This next scotch brand is one of the few and best that calls the Hebrides it's home.
+This next Scotch brand is one of the few (and best) that calls the Hebrides its home.
 Ledaig is made at the Tobermory Distillery on the Isle of Mull, a distillery that was opened back in 1798 by John Sinclair.
 Initially, Sinclair was only granted a permit to open a brewery, but, lucky for us, he was eventually able to secure the distillery permit he set out for.

-Despite the distillery's long history, Ledaig only hit the market in 2019, as the Tobermory Distillery was closed for four decades following Prohibition in America and the Great Depression.
-After it was bought in the 1990s and renovated, it finally began distilling, maturing, and bottling its whiskey once again.
+Despite the distillery's long history, Ledaig only hit the market in 2019, as the Tobermory Distillery was closed for decades following Prohibition in the U.S. and the Great Depression.
+After it was bought in the 1990s and renovated, it finally began distilling, maturing, and bottling its whisky once again.
+The Ledaig brand under the Tobermory distillery is its peated one, producing a core range that includes 10-Year, 18-Year, and its Rioja cask-finished Sinclair Series.

 3. Lagavulin

-The brand's most common and famous expression is its 16-Year, a bottle that may be a more expensive buy but one that is guaranteed to be the best that Islay has to offer.
+The brand's most common and famous expression is its 16-Year, a bottle that may be a more expensive buy but one that's guaranteed to be the best that Islay has to offer.
 Other expressions include an 8-Year and the special edition 11-Year Offerman Edition, created in collaboration with actor Nick Offerman, who portrayed a Lagavulin-loving Ron Swanson on the sitcom "Parks and Recreation."
+Other limited releases have come and gone throughout the years, but what makes Lagavulin so great is that it sticks to what it does best: an iconic Islay Scotch that will remain a leader in its category indefinitely.

 2. The Balvenie